pmelvin43/sailsnap-saas/README.md

 ### Database
 - PostgreSQL (via Amazon RDS) – to store metadata such as galleries, purchases, and user data
-  or
-- DynamoDB – for a serverless, managed NoSQL alternative

 ### File and Email Services
 - Amazon S3 – for storing original and processed media files